 - carry out simple computer simulations of population dynamics

-- plan, carry out and statistically evaluate an ecological study and present the results orally and in writing
+- carry out and report an ecological study

-The course can not at the same time be included with 1BG200 Ecology or 1BG040 Ecology L.
+The course can not be credited together with 1BG200 Ecology.

 - Reading list valid from Autumn 2023, version 2